 Pilgrim Faith is proud to host a number of community-sponsored support groups.

 Alcoholics Anonymous (AA) is an international mutual aid fellowship with the stated purpose of enabling its members to “stay sober and help other alcoholics achieve sobriety.”
 AA is nonprofessional, self-supporting, and apolitical.
 Its only membership requirement is a desire to stop drinking.
 The AA program of recovery is set forth in the Twelve Steps.
-Meetings at Pilgrim Faith.
+AA meetings at Pilgrim Faith.

 National Alliance on Mental Illness